healthykitchen101/healthykitchen101.com/blenders/reviews/vitamix/vitamix-immersion-blender.md

 Overall Verdict
 ---------------

-Overall Score: **8.6**
+Overall Score: **NaN**

-*   Performance (50%) - **8.6**/10
+*   Performance (50%) - **8.6**/undefined

-*   Design (20%) - **9.1**/10
+*   Design (20%) - **9.1**/undefined

-*   Usability (30%) - **8.2**/10
+*   Usability (30%) - **8.2**/undefined

 The Vitamix 5-speed received positive reviews from most of our operators, particularly for its practicality and premium-quality build.

 In our tests, the lack of a whisk attachment made it fall short in the test of beating egg-white, but the blending wand was flexible enough to create consistent results of mayonnaise.
 It also produced a home-style soup packed with a restaurant-quality texture and a non-dairy milk that was impressively rich in almond flavor.
 Its heavy-duty motor, together with the solidly-designed blades, allowed a smooth combination of frozen fruits to develop as well.

 Overall, the Vitamix 5-speed is by no means an all-arounder, but it does offer high blending performances and a suite of advanced features at a reasonably upscale price.
 Not to mention its 3-year warranty package, which is more than double what most other models offer.
 If you’re willing to spare no expense, you won’t go wrong with this blender.